mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Note that grenades or weapons with the Blast trait automatically register a Damage Threshold of 6D+.

-BOARDING ACTIONS

-The Conflict phase ends when either the boarding party or ship’s crew ceases attacking the other.
+The Conflict phase ends when either the boarding party or ship's crew ceases attacking the other.
 For surviving members of a boarding party that has failed to accomplish its objectives, this might include a retreat to their own ship, which prolongs the phase until all fighting has ended.
-Even when the boarding party successfully achieves its objectives – taking the bridge, engineering, weapons and so on – things become more complicated when some members of the ship’s crew refuse to surrender elsewhere in the ship.
+Even when the boarding party successfully achieves its objectives – taking the bridge, engineering, weapons and so on – things become more complicated when some members of the ship's crew refuse to surrender elsewhere in the ship.
 At this point, the boarding party must either search them out, persuade captured crew to get the holdouts to